Office of the Provost and Dean of Faculties

 - April 21, 2023 – funds to be received on or before July 31, 2023.

 Funding for the Ignite Program corresponds with the academic calendar.
 Award recipients should be aware that funds will not automatically carry over to the next fiscal year.

-You may contact the Internal Grants Manager, Joanne Nesdekidis, for further inquiries about submissions.
+You may contact the Assistant Director, Joanne Nesdekidis, for further inquiries about submissions.

 Faculty must FIRST submit online application form.

 Minimum 0.5-inch margins, Arial Font, 11-point or larger.
 Proposals can be single or double spaced.
 Figures and figure legends count towards page limitations.
 A separate bibliography section (no page limit) can be used for references cited in the body of the proposal.

 Proposals must include the following sections, in order:

 I. Introduction & Significance (Limit: 1 page)